-Market independence is sought through high-fixed income selections.
-The High-Income portfolios (Preferreds, Preferred REITs, REITs, notes and other high-yielding) had shown my best returns since 1/2/2002 until the last month.
+Market independence is sought through high fixed income selections.
+The High Income portfolios (Preferreds, Preferred REITs, REITs, notes and other high-yielding) had shown my best returns since 1/2/2002 until this correction.
 These portfolios responded to the bond high-yield market more than the stock market.
+While the prices are down, the income is not and thus the yields have increased dramatically.
+Their function is for yield more than for gains.